 This report represents LAFCO of Napa County's ("Commission") scheduled sphere review of the City of American Canyon.
 The report supersedes the last comprehensive sphere review of American Canyon adopted by the Commission in February 2004.
 This report draws on information collected and analyzed in the Commission's recently completed municipal service review on the southeast county region, which included evaluating the availability, adequacy, and capacity of services provided by American Canyon.
 Other governmental agencies evaluated in the southeast county municipal service review were the American Canyon Fire Protection District (ACFPD) and County Service Area (CSA) No. 3, whose spheres will be updated in the near future as part of separate reports.
 The municipal service review's executive summary is attached and includes the written determinations adopted by the Commission at its June 1, 2009 meeting.

-The focus of this report is to consider whether changes to American Canyon's sphere are warranted in terms of consistency with the provisions of CKH and the adopted policies of the Commission.
+The focus of this report is to consider whether changes to American Canyon's sphere are warranted in terms of consistency with the provisions of CKH and the adopted policies and administrative practices of the Commission.
 In identifying study areas for review, the report incorporates a request made by American Canyon to expand the City's sphere to correspond with its recently revised urban limit line.
-The report also considers an agreement between American Canyon and the County to expand the City's sphere to include certain lands located near the Napa County Airport referred to as Study Area "A." The agreement has been submitted to LAFCO in accordance with G.C.
+The report also considers two separate agreements between American Canyon and the County providing consensus for adding certain lands to the City's sphere.
+The affected lands are identified in this report as Study Area "A" and the Town Center portion of Study Area "E." These agreements have been submitted to LAFCO in accordance with G.C.
 Section 56425(b).
-This statute directs LAFCO to "give great weight" to the agreement to the extent it is consistent with its policies.
+This statute directs LAFCO to "give great weight" to the agreements to the extent they are consistent with its policies in its final determination of the subject agency's sphere.